Through the Blue

 1. Snorkel – Mediterranean seas don’t teem with colourful marine life like in the tropics, but you’ll still spot fishes swimming around your feet through its exceptionally clear waters.
 Head to rocky bits of shore where they tend to gather.

-3. Kite (Ages 3+) – thrilling and fulfilling, watch the kids light up as they get kites to dance in the summer breeze.
+3. Kite (Ages 3+) – thrilling, fulfilling, and easy to pack, watch the kids light up as they get kites to dance in the summer breeze.
 Then advance onto next level parenting and talk about the physics at play.

 4. Inflatable ball – for beach volleyball, soccer, catch, a ball balance on ice cream cone race…